getpopper/popper/docs/sections/examples.md

 and is also explored in greater depth in this [Software Carpentry lesson](https://popperized.github.io/swc-lesson/05-pipeline-portability-with-docker/index.html).

-Using this comparmentalized splitting of stages and keeping our dependencies inside docker, we become capable of sharing our experiments with whomever we want.
+Using this compartmentalized splitting of stages and keeping our dependencies inside docker, we become capable of sharing our experiments with whomever we want.
 In addition to this, we can also do other things, such as validating your experiments on every commit, as seen in the continous validation section of this